billbuchanan/csn09112/week05_secretkey/labs/README.md

 ### Q2
-Using: [here](http://asecuritysite.com/encryption/md5) Determine the number of hex characters in the following hash signatures.
+Using: [here](http://asecuritysite.com/encryption/md5), determine the number of hex characters in the following hash signatures.

 MD5 hex chars: